How Blockchain Is Changing Data Structures and Consensus Models

 Blockchain’s influence on data and consensus models is reshaping how we design everything from enterprise applications to global finance systems.
 Here’s what’s changing:

+a.
 Smart Contracts & Programmable Logic

 Smart contracts are self-executing agreements written in code and stored on the blockchain.
 They rely on the underlying data structure and consensus to execute when conditions are met.